Ashrayyy/AshChess-Chess-Engine/README.md

 ## References

 This Engine DOES NOT USE BITMAPS to represent the chessboard.
 It uses a 2d vector to display the ChessBoard and evaluated positions on the basis of basic and advanced heuristics.
-Although, I do not utilize the given references, but these sure got me a better understanding to complete the project.
+These refereces sure got me a better understanding to complete the project.

 - ChessProgrammingWiki [https://www.chessprogramming.org/Main_Page]
 - TSCP (Tom Kerrigan's Simple Chess Program) [http://www.tckerrigan.com/Chess/TSCP/]